The Soldier's Details

 - Thailand‐Singapore by aircraft; Singapore-Fremantle 2/1st H.M.
 Australian Hospital Ship Manunda

-Cyril Fogarty was the eldest of a family of 10 children.
-Although he was born in NSW the remainder of his siiblings were born in WA’s south-west.
+Cyril Fogarty was the eldest son of a family of 10 children.
+Born in NSW with an older sister, the remainder of his siiblings were born in WA’s south-west.

 In 1925 Electoral Roll Cyril was recorded working as horse-driving and residing at Group 38, McLeods Creek as was his mother and some of his siblings.
-It is highly likely the Fogarty family took up this property as in 1930 Daniel Fogarty, Cyril’s father died.
+It is highly likely the Fogarty family took up this property.
+In 1930 Daniel Fogarty, Cyril’s father died.

-In 1939 Cyril married Cora E Ward at Mt Barker.
+In 1939 Cyril married Cora Elizabeth Ward at Mt Barker.